martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Slow Start

 CUBIC MUST employ a slow-start algorithm, when *cwnd* is no more than *ssthresh*.
-Among the slow-start algorithms, CUBIC MAY choose the Reno TCP slow start {{!RFC5681}} in general networks, or the limited slow start {{?RFC3742}} or hybrid slow start {{HR08}} for fast and long-distance networks.
+In general, CUBIC SHOULD use the HyStart++ slow start algorithm {{!I-D.ietf-tcpm-hystartplusplus}}, or MAY use the Reno TCP slow start algorithm {{!RFC5681}} in the rare cases when HyStart++ is not suitable.
+Experimental alternatives include hybrid slow start {{HR08}}, a predecessor to HyStart++ that some CUBIC implementations have used as the default for the last decade, and limited slow start {{?RFC3742}}.

-When CUBIC uses hybrid slow start {{HR08}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
+When CUBIC uses HyStart++ {{!I-D.ietf-tcpm-hystartplusplus}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
 In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using {{eq1}}, where *t* is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance stage.

 # Discussion {#discussion}